Importance of High Quality, Nutritional Dog Food

 Dog Food Manufacturing Terms Defined

 AAFCO: Association of American Feed Control Officials.
-A combination of local, state and federal agencies legally regulating the sale and distribution of animal food or animal drug products.
+The AAFCO is a combination of local, state and federal agencies legally regulating the sale and distribution of animal food or animal drug products.

-Animal Digest: Animal digest is a common, low quality ingredient used in pet foods, produced by the hydrolysis of ‘clean’ animal tissues that haven’t yet decomposed.
+Animal Digest: Animal digest is a common, low-quality ingredient used in pet foods, produced by the hydrolysis of ‘clean’ animal tissues that haven’t yet decomposed.
 In short, it’s one which you will definitely want to avoid to keep your pup happy and healthy!

 By-Product: Byproducts are considered clean, non-rendered, slaughtered animal ‘parts’ other than meat.
 Things like lungs, spleen, kidneys, brain, blood, bone, fatty tissue, or/and stomachs fall into this category.
-Adding byproducts to a food is just one of the many ways manufacturers cut corners when it comes to nutrition, causing their products to appear more than what they are.
+Adding byproducts to dog food is just one of the many ways manufacturers cut corners when it comes to nutrition, causing their products to appear more than what they are.
 Just because the food fills a can, that doesn’t mean it will be good and nutritious for your dog.

 Often, you’ll see things like ‘meat by-product’ or ‘chicken by-product meal’ among a list of ingredients.
 The fact that there is a source of meat in the name means nothing; these ingredients still have absolutely no animal meat in them at all.

-Corn, & Other Filler Ingredients: Many dog food manufacturers like to use low quality plant based ingredients, offering very little nutrition, as a type of ‘filler’.
-By doing this, they are able to produce more food at lower cost to them.
-Corn, and corn based ingredients, is one popular and easily grown dog food filler.
+Corn, & Other Filler Ingredients: Many dog food manufacturers like to use low-quality plant-based ingredients, offering very little nutrition, as a type of ‘filler’.
+By doing this, they are able to produce more food at a lower cost to them.
+Corn and corn-based ingredients is a popular and easily grown dog food filler.

-Rendering: During the rendering process, various nameless ingredients are ground together and cooked at high temperatures in industrial sized vats, until all moisture and fat is removed from the original product.
-The entire process is meant to completely dry the material, while separating fat from bone and protein.
+Rendering: During the rendering process, various nameless ingredients are ground together and cooked at high temperatures in industrial-sized vats, until all moisture and fats are removed from the original product.
+The entire process is meant to completely dry the material while separating fat from bone and protein.